itaypanda/SimpleToast/README.md

 Simply include the [SimpleToast.js](./SimpleToast.js) or [SimpleToast.min.js](./SimpleToast.min.js).

+## :memo: Change Log

+- 25th August rewrote some of the code and made it easier to customize, Also code is now smaller. - [#1](https://github.com/itaypanda/SimpleToast/issues/1)

 ## :gear: Config

-No configuration needed unless you count the init and the toast itself.
+No configuration is required unless you count the init and the toast itself.

 ## :fire: Usage